brevzin/cpp_proposals/3294_code_injection/code-injection.md

 There is probably a better library API that can be thrown on top of this, but this already gets us a lot of the way there.

 Note the treatment of `const` qualification here.
-We are producing a token sequence that is either empty or contains the single token `const`.
+We are producing a construct sequence that is either empty or contains the single token `const`.
 That's an example of another weirdness in C++, where an implicit object parameter is presented very different from an explicit object one.
 In fragments, this would likely be a situation where you would have to just use an explicit object parameter.

 Also note that this implementation is not a complete implementation of all things `LoggingVector`, due to not supporting function templates — or even non-template member functions that have things like `requires` clauses or `noexcept` specifiers.
 Those add a lot of complexity that we're still working on.

-## Fragments vs Token Sequences
+## Fragments vs Construct Sequences

-Now that we've gone through a few examples using token sequences, we can get back to comparing token sequences and fragments.
+Now that we've gone through a few examples using construct sequences, we can get back to comparing construct sequences and fragments.
 For many examples, including many of the ones in this paper, the two are identical (modulo choice for interpolation syntax and introducer, which are orthogonal decisions anyway).
 But there are a few here which allow us to dive into the details.

 It's the restriction on having a *complete* block of code that really ends up being a limitation.
 A fragment has to be a completely valid piece of C++.
 This is okay in the examples we've shown where we're building up part of a class.
 But there are a lot of weird parts of C++ — how do you build up a *mem-initializer-list*?
 Or put pieces of a function template together?